PhantomCybernetics/phntm_bridge/README.md

 - ROS2 Topic and Service discovery
 - Fast streamimg of binary ROS2 messages (in a out)
 - Fast H.264 video streaming (hw or sw encodeded frames)
-- Software encoded ROS2 Image messages streamed as H.264 video
+- Software encoded ROS2 Image messages streamed as H.264 video (at CPU cost)
 - Docker container discovery and control
 - Reliable ROS2 Service calls
-- ROS2 Parameneters read/write API
+- ROS2 Parameneters read/write at runtime
 - Extra ROS2 packages can be easily included for custom message type support
-- Robot's Wi-Fi signal monitoring, scan & roaming
+- Robot's Wi-Fi signal monitoring, scan & roaming (requires wpa_supplicant)
-- File retreival from any running Docker container (such as URDF models)
+- File retreival from any running Docker container and host fs (such as URDF models)
-- System Load and Docker Stats monitoring
+- System load and Docker stats monitoring
 - Standalone lightweight Bridge Agent for monitoring and management of various parts of a distributed system
 - Connects P2P or via a TURN server when P2P link is not possible
 - Multiple peers can connect to the same machine at a very low extra CPU cost